 There is further Fridge Brilliance between the ending to this episode and the ending to the next Anthology episode "Margical History Tour."
 When filming GhostbustersDan Aykroyd referred to Slimer as the ghost of John Belushi.
 In the later Homer sings about Animal House which is one of Belushi's most famous films.
 That being said "Margical History Tour's" ending is a Call Back to "Tales from the Public Domain."

 "Homer Vs. The Eighteenth Amendment" involves Homer bootlegging beer when prohibition hits Springfield.
 A couple seasons prior in "Secrets of A Successful Marriage" he mentions how he took a home wine making course.
 Because of that, Homer has knowledge on brewing and distilling alcohol properly.

 In "Future-Drama" Lisa graduates high school at age 16.
-In "Lisa's Wedding" 15 years after the present, we see her still in school.
+In "Lisa's Wedding" she's still in school at age 23.
 Going by the timeline we can safely say she's either in graduate school or getting her PHD by that point.

 Lisa's comment about the lake catching fire in "Lemon of Troy" makes sense after watching The Simpsons Movie.
 It was due to all the pollution.

 Moe says he's gonna ogle the ladies in the Sears Catalog in "Who Shot Mr. Burns Part 2."
 The episode aired in 1995 but the Sears Catalog was discontinued in 1993.
 Moe is kind of a sleaze ball and is poor, so it makes sense he'd get off to a magazine no longer in print.